 Here’s how to do it:

 If some or all of your record is not eligible for automatic expungement under Utah’s Clean Slate law, you may need to petition the court to get your record cleared.
 Clean Slate Utah is here to help get you started.

 Need some help?
 Click here to check out the Legal Resources page.

 There are three ways to find out what is on your criminal record.
 Click on the links below to learn more.

-While some individuals will be eligible for automatic expungement, individuals with certain types of misdemeanor or felony records will not qualify, and must petition the court to get the rest of, or all of their record expunged.
+While some individuals will be eligible for automatic expungement, individuals with certain types of misdemeanors or felony records will not qualify and must go through the court based process or obtain a pardon.